 the shot sequence.

 Not many longbow and recurve shooters shoot elevated rests anymore.
-However, there is one worth mentioning, the "Neet Pro-Rest".
-It does enjoy a loyal following, and can be used on some compound bows, but the majority of traditional shooters use rests and plates of rug, calf hair, or leather materials.
+But the majority of traditional shooters use rests and plates of rug, calf hair, or leather materials.

 The "Rug Rest" and "Rug Plate" are our all-time best sellers in this category.
 They're adhesive backed for easy installation.
 The side plate is ready to install.
 You simply peel off the backing and stick the plate where you want it.
 The rest needs to be trimmed to fit.
 Set it on the shelf, draw the shape of the shelf edge on the bottom, then trim to fit before the peel and stick process.
 The rug rest and rug plate are available in black or brown, work for right or left handed bows, and are inexpensive.
 Leather and calf-hair versions of these accessories are available as well.

 One package deal that has been a strong seller for over 20 years is the "Bear Hair Rest & Plate".
 This set, from Bear Archery, offers the same rug rest and leather side plate combo that comes standard on all Fred Bear recurve bows.